WFU-HPC/deac-docs/source/cluster-hardware.rst

    can be specified as constraints to limit node selection for jobs.
    They are:

-:; head : These nodes are used to submit jobs to SLURM, and are not assigned to any partition
+-- head : These nodes are used to submit jobs to SLURM, and are not assigned to any partition

-:; gpu : These nodes have GPU's installed and available
+-- gpu : These nodes have GPU's installed and available

-:; comp## : These nodes belong to an Alumni Hall (comp0#) or A1A (comp2#)
+-- comp## : These nodes belong to an Alumni Hall (comp0#) or A1A (comp2#)
 located chassis ##, e.g. comp07, comp25, etc. are node properties.

-ssh
-:; scr220gb : These nodes have 220GB of local scratch disk space to use for jobs
+-- scr220gb : These nodes have 220GB of local scratch disk space to use for jobs

-:; scr425gb : These nodes have 425GB of local scratch disk space to use for jobs
+-- scr425gb : These nodes have 425GB of local scratch disk space to use for jobs

-:; skylake : These nodes have `Intel's Xeon E5
+-- skylake : These nodes have `Intel's Xeon E5
 Skylake </Information:Intel_chip_architecture#Architectures>`__ based
 processors (44-core UCS nodes)

-:; skylake : These nodes have `Intel's Xeon Gold Cascade </Information:Intel_chip_architecture#Architectures>`__ based processors (44 and 48-core UCS nodes)
+-- cascade : These nodes have `Intel's Xeon Gold Cascade Lake </Information:Intel_chip_architecture#Architectures>`__ based processors (44 and 48-core UCS nodes)

 -  A complete list of a nodes attributes can be found with the `scontrol